 You can't prevent the next call with information you read at 3am.
 But you can be a little kinder to yourself right now.

-She called because she loves you and she was scared.
-You answered because you love her and you were worried.
+They called because they loves you and they was scared.
+You answered because you love their and you were worried.
 That's what happened.
-The rest — the frustration, the exhaustion, the despair — those are the normal responses of a human being who is carrying something very heavy with not enough support.
+The rest, the frustration, the exhaustion, the despair, those are the normal responses of a human being who is carrying something very heavy with not enough support.
 They don't make you a bad person.
 They make you a person.

 There is a way for them to be.
 That's what KindredMind was built for.